Rajpratik71/zfs_wiki/OpenZFS-Patches.md

 $ git clone -o zfsonlinux https://github.com/zfsonlinux/zfs.git
 ```

 **Add remote repositories.** Using the GitHub web interface [fork][github-fork] the [zfs][zfs-repo] repository in to your personal GitHub account.
-Then add your new fork and the [openzfs][openzfs-repo] repository as remotes to your local zfs clone and fetch the repositories.
+Add your new fork and the [openzfs][openzfs-repo] repository as remotes and then fetch both repositories.
 The OpenZFS repository is large and the initial fetch may take some time over a slow connection.

 ```
 $ cd zfs